j-mendez/with-cookie/README.md

 ## TODO

-1. Add util method examples on readme.
+1. Add util method examples on README.
 Currently util methods include `setCookie` and `getCookie` which can be imported with the package.
 Check the `src/utils` folder for more details on usage.
 2. Add option to create cookie upon instantiation.